teamniteo/handbook/2_Operations/security.md

 We always use tunneling to access our internal servers from unknown networks to protect ourselves from traffic sniffing.
 All newer smartphones have some level of support for a VPN.

-## Data Encryption
+## Device Data Encryption

-All data, without exceptions, needs to be encrypted on the fly.
+All data on your devices, without exceptions, needs to be encrypted on the fly.
 Encrypting just your user-folder is not enough, because some configurations and caches are still stored unencrypted and this presents a high-security risk in case the device is stolen.

 * iPhone supports hardware level encryption of all your data, you just need to enable it.
 * Android has full disk encryption from version 7.0+ and enabled by default.